Is Gulf money really a lifesaver for Turkish economy?

 In terms of long-term credits, European financial institutions provided 56% of the $206 billion in external long-term loans that the Turkish private sector had obtained as of late 2016, according to Central Bank data.
 American banks were second, with 12%.
 Long-term loans from the Gulf amounted to $16 billion, or 8% of the total, with Bahraini creditors topping the list.

 In sum, the so-called Arab capital from the oil-rich Gulf countries represents less than 10% of the external funds that Turkey is benefiting from either as direct investment or loans and portfolio investments.
-Since 2003, Turkey’s annual use of external funds has stood at an average of $40 billion, and Europe is its undisputed number one partner in this regard.
+Since 2003, Turkey’s annual use of external funds has stood at an average of $40 billion, and Europe is its undisputed No. 1 partner in this regard.
 While the United States comes in second, the share of Gulf investors makes them quite a junior partner on the list.
 Even if speculation of certain covert or unrecorded funds is taken seriously, the Gulf’s share would still not exceed 10%.

 The bottom line is, given the scale of Turkey’s external financing needs and the Gulf countries’ investment record in Turkey, Arab capital can in no way substitute for the Western funds from which Turkey is benefiting.